gortonator/bsds-6650/README.md

 Without warning, you'll lose 5% of your final grade each day overdue.

 **Missed Quizzes**
 Quizzes last approximately 45 minutes.
-If you are not able to attend and take the quiz at the same time as others, _you must let me know_ in advance.
+If you are not able to attend and take the quiz at the same time as others, _you must let your instructor know_ in advance.
 Failure to do this will result in a zero for the quiz you miss.

 **Do your own work**
 You know the rules.
-Helping each other out is fine, but design and build your own system.
-Any unwarrented collaboration will result in a zero grade for the assignment.
+Helping each other out is fine, but design and build and test your own system.
+Any unwarranted collaboration will result in a zero grade for the assignment.